-To understand the future of digital transformation, it’s important to look back on its history.
+To understand the future of digital transformation, it’s essential to look back on its history.

 Analog Payments vs Digital Value